johnnadratowski/batch/README.md

 # Workers
-WORKERS=0 # The number of async workers to start with the webserver WORKER_SLEEP=500 # Number of milliseconds to sleep between worker processing HEAD_OFFSETS=-1 # Set to the offset to start at.
-Defaults to the newest offset for the consumer group.
-Set to -2 to start at the oldest offset for the group
+WORKERS=0 # The number of async workers to start with the webserver WORKER_SLEEP=500 # Number of milliseconds to sleep between worker processing HEAD_OFFSETS=-2 # Set to the offset to start at.
+Defaults to the oldest offset for the consumer group.
+Set to -1 to start at the newest offset for the group
 RESET_OFFSETS=false # Set this to true to reset the offsets for the consumer group CONSUMER_GROUP=batch_async # the consumer group to use for the worker
 ```